Dry dog food is amazing stuff so much science and convenience all wrapped into one.

 Wrong!
 Corn is bioavailable for dogs and has many nutritional benefits!
 The fact that it’s easily sourced is not why it is in dry dog foods.

 Bioavailable – means your dog can digest it and absorb the nutrients.
 Some foods are not bioavailable to dogs.
 This means they pass through and are not absorbed.

 Did you know Flaxseed oil and Turmeric are not bioavailable to dogs!?

 Many articles you read online will recommend these products as holistic alternatives.
-However, its a waste of time as they can’t even absorb it.
+However, they can’t even absorb it.
 They just poop it right back out!

-Curcumin from Tumeric is good stuff and when mixed with other ingredients.
+Tumeric is good stuff and when mixed with other ingredients like pepper and fats.
 It can then become, bioavailable for dogs.